 Each Wednesday, we tackle wedding etiquette.
 At times, it’s a reader question or one from a colleague, friend or family member and other times we’ll cover a popular issue.
-This week, we’re discussing what to do when a bridesmaid isn’t working out.
+(Note: Questions may be edited for clarity and brevity.)

 Question: What’s the correct way to kick someone out of a wedding?
 One of my bridesmaids seems completely uninterested in the wedding activities.
 She’s constantly flaking out on meetings with the other bridesmaids, including the dress fitting.
 In fact, she still hasn’t even bought her dress and keeps saying “next week,” but next week never comes.
 I know her budget is tight and have a lot of sympathy for her situation, but if she can’t participate, I want to move on to someone who can at least fulfill the basic duties.
 We are very good friends.
 I don’t know what to do.